Evgkl98/langGrind/README.md

 ## Addition

-The project is still under development.
-The set of features will be expanded.
+At the moment the project is migration to newer versions.